plundering/plunder-reference/README.md

 try to inspect them.
 This vector data type is a primitive and does not have a representation in the unenriched lambda calculus.

 What is the Plunder project?
-Plunder defines an encoding of the unenriched lambda calculus on top of binary trees of natural numbers, where everything in the system is a binary tree value, while still being performant by allowing what would be built-in primitive functions like subtract or data structures like vectors with memory locality to have definitions given in the binary tree formalism.
+Plunder is a simple functional VM that encodes function application with arities on top of binary trees of natural numbers.
+You can compile the lambda calculus to Plunder just by lambda lifting.
+Everything in the system is a binary tree value, while still being performant by allowing what would be built-in primitive functions like subtract or data structures like vectors with memory locality to have definitions given in the binary tree formalism.

 Show me a demo of why that matters
 ----------------------------------